Skip to content

 170. Number or percentage of suppliers assessed and/or engaged on compliance with company's policy and/or legal requirements?

-100% - The company states that all new suppliers are assessed and engaged on compliance.
-However, the information reported is not externally verified.
+[Externally verified] 100% - The company states that all suppliers are assessed and engaged on compliance.
+This information is externally verified by Control Union.

 • Y